Quinnipiac University Summer Camp and Pre-College Program Policies

 Quinnipiac has the right to cancel any program at any time for any reason within its sole discretion.
 Quinnipiac will provide a full refund in the event that a program is canceled by Quinnipiac, at its sole discretion.

-All cancellation and refund requests must be received via email or US mail to the Director of Summer Programs and Planning.
+All cancellation and refund requests must be received via email or US mail to the Program Director.
 Quinnipiac University is not responsible for any expenses incurred for a canceled trip such as airline, transportation or lodging costs.
 Families may wish to consider travel insurance policies.
 Refunds will be processed within two weeks of approval and may take up to 30 days to be received.

 Quinnipiac University offers special discounts on summer programs for eligible applicants and their families.
 Currently, we offer the following discounts and conditions:

-Early Decision Discount: All students who register for a pre-college summer program, camp or experience — and pay the full tuition before the specified deadline — will receive a 5% discount on summer tuition.
-Students who apply prior to the deadline will receive a discount code and should enter that code when prompted on the payment portal.
+Early Decision Discount: All students who register for a pre-college summer program, camp or experience — and pay the full tuition before the specified deadline — will receive $100 off summer tuition.
+Students who pre-register or register prior to the deadline will receive a discount code to enter when prompted on the payment portal.

-Corporate Partner Employee Discount: Quinnipiac offers additional discounts on summer programs to the dependents of colleagues employed with our official corporate partners.
+Corporate Partner Employee Discount: Quinnipiac offers a 10% discount on summer programs to the dependents of colleagues employed with our official corporate partners.
 Employees are encouraged to connect with their respective departments of human resources for more information about discounts and to identify any additional eligibility requirements.

 Quinnipiac University Employee Discount: Current Quinnipiac employees are eligible to receive a 10% discount for their dependents to attend pre-college summer camps and programs.